 Top 10 Emotional Movies Like The Fault in Our Stars

-Based on the novel of the same name, The Fault In Our Stars is a film that sucks you in right from the very first moment.
+Based on the novel of the same name, The Fault In Our Stars is a movie that sucks you in right from the very first moment.
 There is romance, drama, grief, loss, and most importantly, a surreal sense of calmness throughout the movie.
 It’s easy to forget that this film is not based on real events.

 Movies like this one tug at your heart, moisten your tear ducts and force you to think about your own life and relationships.
 Grab some popcorn and a box of tissues and open your heart to some more film-induced pain.
 Let’s start the sob-fest!